-2. Fair Value of Financial Instruments and Concentration of Credit Risk recorded at amortized cost which approximates market value for similar instruments.
+3. Fair Value of Financial Instruments and Concentration of Credit Risk

+All of our financial instruments are recognized in our balance sheet.
+Carrying values approximate fair value of most financial assets and liabilities.
+The fair value of restricted marketable securities consisting primarily of U.S. Treasury bills and municipal bonds is recorded at amortized cost which approximates market value for similar instruments.
 The interest rates on our restricted marketable security investments approximate current market rates for these types of investments; therefore, the recorded value of the restricted marketable securities approximates fair value.